Schur decomposition of several matrices: Schur form or (quasi-)upper-triangularization of collections of matrices

 Note also that the counterexample in Lemma \ref{pair} works also for complex matrices under unitary transformations.
-In this case we have to pick a non-diagonalizable square matrix $A$.
+In this case, we have to pick a non-diagonalizable square matrix $A$.

+{ \begin{theorem} Let $G$ be a graph that has a connected component with two cycles.
+Then there is a collection of complex matrices associated with $G$ such that a simultaneous upper-triangularization (as the one described in Theorem \ref{compl}), by admissible transformations (defined by $G$), of these matrices is not possible. \end{theorem} \begin{proof} The proof is analogous to the proof of Theorem \ref{l2c}. \end{proof} }

-\begin{remark}[Periodic Schur form or reduction for the cycles] In the references \cite{BoGV92, ByRh95, GrKK07b, SrDo93} the authors mainly restrict themselves to the cases of square matrices.
-Therefore we give this short explanation on the reduction of the rectangular matrices associated with the cycles to the Schur forms.
+\begin{remark}[Periodic Schur form or reduction for the cycles] In the references \cite{BoGV92, ByRh95, GrKK07b, SrDo93}, the authors mainly restrict themselves to the cases of square matrices. { Therefore, we give this short remark on the reduction to the Schur forms} of the rectangular matrices associated with the cycles.
 Our explanation is based on a ``stronger'' result of \cite{Serg04}.
 In \cite{Serg04}, a Kronecker-like canonical form under the nonsingular transformations of the matrices associated with cycles is derived.
-By doing the $RQ$ decomposition of each of the transformation matrices and then multiplying the canonical matrices with $R$, we obtain the (quasi-)upper-triangular matrices.
-The remaining parts of the transformation matrices, i.e. matrices $Q$, are the new unitary (orthogonal) transformation matrices.
-We also refer to Section 5 of \cite{KaKK11} for the numerically stable procedure of reducing the case with the rectangular matrices to the case of square matrices for the periodic Schur form. \end{remark}
+By { applying} the $RQ$ decomposition of each of the transformation matrices and then multiplying the canonical matrices with $R$, we obtain the (quasi-)upper-triangular matrices.
+The remaining parts of the transformation matrices, i.e., matrices $Q$, are the new unitary (orthogonal) transformation matrices. { For the details on this method see \cite[Theorem 2]{DeDD20a} where such a result is proved for symmetric matrix pencils.} We also refer to Section 5 of \cite{KaKK11} for the numerically stable procedure of reducing the case with the rectangular matrices to the case of square matrices for the periodic Schur form. \end{remark}